15athompson/California-Housing-Prices/README.md

 # California-Housing-Prices

 Description:
-The provided Python code is a data analysis and machine learning project focused on housing data.
+This is a data analysis and machine learning project focused on housing data.
 The code reads housing data from a CSV file, performs data preprocessing, exploratory data analysis (EDA), feature engineering, and trains machine learning models.
 Here is a summary of the key components and functionalities of the code:

 Imports: The code imports essential libraries, including Pandas for data manipulation, NumPy for numerical operations, Matplotlib for data visualization, Seaborn for enhanced visualization, and scikit-learn for machine learning.